slattery/yse_cascades/README.md

  - stepparents: an array of path-friendly strings from the menu hierarchy that come from 'field_path_shortcode' with the menu item title for fallback
  - stepself: a string with the 'current' 'field_path_shortcode' or menu item title

-If any adjacent field_landing_* field is positive in the climb, the path will start from that node and include the field_path_prefix string.
+If any adjacent field_levelup_* field is positive in the climb, the path will start from that node and include the field_path_prefix string.

 ex: [cascades:stepparents:join-path] // one/two/three
 ex: [cascades:stepself] // four